pkg93/main-repo/README.md

 To add your package, you need to...
 1. Make a package.json file.
 If you haven't done that yet, read [this](https://github.com/1024x2/pkg93/blob/master/README.md#making-a-package).
 2. Fork this repository.
-3. Put the folder in the forked repository.
+3. Put the folder in the forked repository. (you can also put a submodule, if you find it more convenient)
 4. Add the folder to the array named "packages" inside of repo.json
 5. Pull request.